xdmushui/partner-center-sdk/develop/get-a-list-of-participants.md

 ms.localizationpriority: medium
 ---

-# Get a referral by id
+# Get a list of participants

 **Applies To**